cbagwell/llm.vim/README.md

 ## Notes

-* If an `llm` job is already running when `:LLMChat` is called, the previous job will be cancelled before a new one starts.
 * Error messages from the `llm` command will be displayed using `echom`.
 * Fenced code in `llmchat` can be improved by setting `let g:markdown_fenced_languages = ['c', 'bash=sh', 'python]` as well